syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-The following gif image illustrates the result of the above code.
+The following gif image illustrates the result of the above code:

 ![.NET MAUI Autocomplete with single selection mode](Images/GettingStarted/AutocompleteGettingStarted.gif)